Alcoholic Beverage Policy

 GUIDELINES FOR THE PROMOTION OF EVENTS WHERE ALCOHOL WILL BE SERVED

 - All marketing and publicity used on-campus must never encourage violating any University policy.

 - Marketing and publicity materials must neither encourage any form of alcohol abuse nor make reference to the amount of alcoholic beverages.

-- Alcoholic beverages must not be provided as awards to individual students or campus organizations.
+- Alcoholic beverages must not be provided as awards to individual students, campus groups, campus organizations or teams.